 There are two aspects to the review of the submodule, the simplification of the volume measure and the calibration of the submodule.
 This paper assesses only the issue of simplification.

+In addition, the topic of identification of largest exposure gross or net of reinsurance is being assessed separately and an information request regarding this is being undertaken.

 Existing calculations

 Article 132 of the Delegated Regulation provides the existing specifications for the calculation of the fire risk SCR.
-In summary, the current capital requirement for fire risk is equal to the maximum amount of an (re)insurer’s exposure (measured as sum insured) within any 200m radius, subsequently netted down for reinsurance.
+In summary, the current capital requirement for fire risk is equal to the maximum amount of an (re)insurer’s exposure (measured as sum insured) within any 200m radius,

 A number of different methods were considered during the design of the submodule.
 The existing methodology was chosen primarily because it provides a sense of risk concentration, which is a key aspect of fire, explosion and terror risk factors.
 The 200m radius was calibrated based on expert judgement and loss statistics.